-The writer offers

-SOLUTIONS to the

-problem.
-She

-includes a

-paraphrase, but

-that isn't required.
+The writer offers SOLUTIONS to the problem.
+She includes a paraphrase, but that isn't required.

 Children's health suffers from advertising.
 Recently, The New York Times has stated that "[There are] more 9 million obese youngsters over age 6 in this country" (Stitt and Kunkel).
-Multiple food advertisements are a cause of children's overweight; for instance, according to Carmen Stitt and Dale Kunkel, when children watch TV, they usually see 11 commercials in an average TV hour.
+Multiple food advertisements are a cause of children's overweight; for instance, according to Carmen Stitt and Dale Kunkel, when children watch TV. they usually see 11 commercials in an average TV hour.
 Furthermore, those products are unfortunately almost all unhealthy foods, such as fast food, soft drink, and candies.
 Advertising for 2-11 year olds is 33.3% for cereals and 22.7% for sweets, and that for adolescents is 31.5% for sweets and 22.2% for drinks (Sloviter).
 The U.S. study showed that the rate of fast food advertisements during children's TV programs on Saturday morning were getting higher and this rate of advertising is linked to a rise of children's obesity.
-A terrible thing is that overweight children tend to have emotional and psychological problems, such as low self-expression, social isolation, and depression (Chernin).
+A terrible thing is that overweight children tend to have emotional and psychological problems, such as low self-expression, social isolation, and depression (Chemin).
 Even worse are the diseases, even including early death.

 Another effect is on children's psychology.
-Food advertising can influence children's self image and values ("Special Issues").
-Mary Pipher states that this influence may cause "narcissism, entitlement, and dissatisfaction" ("Special Issues").
+Food advertising can influence children's self image and values (Media Awareness Network).
+This influence causes "feeling of narcissism, entitlement, and dissatisfaction".
 Besides, according to Schor and Ford, food advertising take advantage of oppositional attitude of children by using the phrase "cool," and the phrase "cool" has a symbolic appeal to children.
 At some ages, children become oppositional, and teenagers especially tend to think oppositional is "cool"; for example, when parents tell their children that junk food is not healthy, they think that junk food is an oppositional product, and this is "cool," so they think that they can be "cool" by eating junk food.
+Some children want to mimic adults, and drink Coke when they are under stress because they say "it has caffeine" (Ford & Schor).

 Finally, research shows that food advertising strongly affects children's behavior.
 Children who are attracted by advertisements tend to ask their parents to buy the product for them, and this behavior lead to nagging.
 According to Schlosser, "The aim of most children's advertising is straightforward: get kids to nag their parents and nag them well" (43).
-James U. McNeal classified those nags into seven types, such as a "pleading nag, a persistent nag, a forceful nag, a demonstrative nag, a sugar-coated nag, a threatening nag, and a pity nag" (Schlosser 44).
+James U. McNeal classified those nags into seven types, such as a pleading nag, a persistent nag, a forceful nag, a demonstrative nag, a sugar-coated nag, a threatening nag, and a pity nag (qtd.
+Schlosser 44).
 Children are likely to use one or two of them.
-Those oppositional attitudes, as mentioned before, create conflict between parents and children, which can lead to bigger problems.
+Oppositional attitudes, as mentioned before, create conflict between parents and children, which can lead to bigger problems (Schor).